Facebook Ads Lead, Paid Media Specialist, Speaker, 15+ years of PPC and Facebook Ads expertise

 “I want to get more exposure on my post—what should I do if don’t boost it?”

 You create an ad with it instead!
-Boosting only gives you two options for your objective—website visits and engagement.
-Within Ads Manager, you can pick an objective and maximize it: awareness, reach, traffic, engagement, conversions and more.
+Boosting only gives you a handful of options for your objective.
+Within Ads Manager, you can pick an objective and maximize it: awareness, reach, traffic, engagement, conversions, and more.

 Which option looks like you have more opportunities to maximize your ad spend?
 This?